BackofenLab/CLIPcontext/README.md

 ```

-This command returns input sites near exon borders (distance to borders can be controlled by --max-dist).
+This command returns input sites near exon borders (distance to borders is controlled by --max-dist).
 Sites are returned in BED format (set output file name with --out).
 See clipcontext exb -h for available arguments.

 ```